-Not shown at Darlie’s trial was a police surveillance video showing a solemn prayer service.
-Police had bugged the gravesite without a court order, so the material was not allowed at trial.
+Not allowed at Darlie’s trial was a police surveillance video showing a solemn prayer service.
+Police had bugged the gravesite without a court order, so it could not be shown.
 Police officers “took the Fifth” and refused to answer any questions about the case.

 On June 14th, eight days after the murders, there was a graveside prayer service for Devon and Damon prior to the birthday party.
 Officers placed a microphone nearby to monitor what was said.
 This is an investigative tool that has been used for decades by law enforcement, because a guilt-ridden perpetrator may confess at their victim’s grave.
 Police also routinely attend victims’ funerals to watch for suspicious activity.
 In this case, the tapes yielded no exculpatory evidence.
 Nevertheless, Greg Davis turned them over to the defense before the trial began.

 (Vol. 43, Sec.
 4408)

 Toward the end of the defense’s case, Doug Mulder called Jim Patterson to the stand.
 Detectives Patterson and Frosch had authorized the placement of the microphone in the cemetery.
 Mulder accused Patterson of “committing a federal felony, a conspiracy, a plot” and told the detective he “was going to jail.”
 It was a last-ditch effort to save his case, because Mulder knew he was losing, and losing badly.